-Geologists predict that The Grand Canyon is approximately 17 million years old.
+Geologists predict that The Grand Canyon is approximately 6 million years old.
 The Colorado river which flows through the canyon, is thought to have eroded the rock which has given it it’s formation; this and the effects of the Colorado plateau lifting.
-The Grand Canyon is: 277 miles long, up to 18 miles wide and 1 mile deep.
-The various geological features and rock types give The Grand Canyon it’s glorious colour, which will often appear to change in colour due to many factors such as lighting and weather, and appearance.
+The Grand Canyon is: 270 miles long, up to 18 miles wide and 1 mile deep.
+The various geological features and rock types give The Grand Canyon it’s glorious colour, which will often appear to change in colour due to lighting and weather, and appearance.

-The helicopter tour (I hate to fly so this was something I was quite nervous about) was outstanding; the trip was smooth and comfortable and offered absolutely breathtaking, alternative viewpoints.
-It is the only opportunity to see the Grand Canyon from the base; which when surrounded by it’s beauty is indescribable.
-There is also a significant temperature difference as there is very little breeze flowing through it’s base so you’ll certainly notice the difference in the heat!
+The helicopter tour (I hate to fly so this was something I was quite nervous about) was outstanding.
+The trip was smooth and comfortable and offered absolutely breathtaking, alternative viewpoints.
+It is the only opportunity to see the Grand Canyon at the base which, when surrounded by it’s beauty, is indescribable.
+There is also a significant temperature difference as there is very little breeze flowing through the bottom of the Canyon so you’ll certainly notice the difference in the heat!
 The boat ride lasts approximately 20 minutes (there and back) but it isn’t all continuous driving as the operator does make various stops/slows the pace considerably to allow for many photo opportunities.

-After the Skywalk we headed to Guano point which was highly recommended by our driver for a spectacular view to have lunch in; he was quite right (the lunch voucher did permit us to have lunch at all 3 locations), the view was picturesque; which, as you will notice from the photos, looks faux and that we can’t possibly be there.
+After the Skywalk we headed to Guano Point which was highly recommended by our driver for a spectacular view to have lunch in.
+I couldn’t agree more!
+The view was so picturesque, you can’t quite believe you are actually seeing it.
 This is part of it’s beauty; it is so beautiful, you think it can’t possibly be real.
-We ate our lunch at a super speed (as we had only 30 minutes remaining before we needed to be on our bus back to Vegas) so that we could grab even more outstanding photos (and play around with the rocks (there is lots of climbing to be done on this side of the canyon), including the ones sat on the edge.
+We ate our lunch at a super speed (as we had only 30 minutes remaining before we needed to be on our bus back to Vegas) so that we could grab even more outstanding photos.

 The most frustrating part was the lack of time available.
-I could see no reason why we could not spend another hour or two on location (particularly as we were an hour late leaving as some of the visitors on our coach were unapologetically late and still able to arrive back into Vegas by 6:30pm).
-This would have allowed for a more leisurely lunch at Guano point, an opportunity to explore Hualapai Ranch and enjoyed all of the locations more fully.
+I could see no reason why we could not spend another hour or two on location.
+Especially as some visitors on our tour were (un-apologetically) and hour late.
+Despite this we still arrived back into Vegas by 6:30pm.
+This would have allowed for a more leisurely lunch at Guano Point, an opportunity to explore Hualapai Ranch and enjoyed all of the locations more fully.

-If you are interested in taking the same excursion as us, we can’t recommend highly enough the outstanding service Papillon delivered; our driver was highly knowledgeable (having worked on the Grand Canyon previously), considerate and generally lovely to be around.
-Our trip included the coach trip to and from, helicopter ride, pontoon boat ride, skywalk, shuttle buses and lunch for £370 total (for two people).
+If you are interested in taking the same excursion as us, we can’t recommend highly enough the outstanding service Papillon delivered.
+Our driver was highly knowledgeable (having worked on the Grand Canyon previously), considerate and generally lovely to be around.
+Our trip included the coach trip to and from, helicopter ride, pontoon boat ride, Skywalk, shuttle buses and lunch.

 It was a magnificent site and well worth the visit and as you can see, extremely excellent value for money.